-Doctors, or nurses and pharmacists with specialist travel medicine training, write the prescriptions.
+Doctors, nurses, and pharmacists with specialist travel medicine training, write the prescriptions.
 Usually there is a charge of between £10.00 to £25.00 for writing a prescription.
 The cost is set by the prescriber.

 Dr Fox provides Malarone tablets at a low cost.
-The prices shown on the Dr Fox malaria tablets page include the cost of the prescription*.
-Compare prices of online clinics.
+Prices shown on the Dr Fox malaria tablets page.

-Update March 2013: Malarone is Glaxo’s brand name for a medicine called atovaquone/proguanil.
-In February 2013, following a challenge to Glaxo’s patent, non-branded ‘generic malarone’ – non-branded atovaquone/proguanil became available as a UK licensed medicine.
-Malarone and non-branded atovaquone/proguanil (generic malarone) are medically the same.
+Update September 2021: Malarone is Glaxo’s brand name for a medicine called atovaquone/proguanil.
+In February 2013, following a challenge to Glaxo’s patent, non-branded ‘generic malarone’ sold as atovaquone/proguanil became available as a UK licenced medicine.
+Malarone and atovaquone/proguanil are medically the same.
+A generic product called Maloff Protect (atovaquone/proguanil) is available to buy without prescription from a pharmacy, and is also supplied by Dr Fox on prescription.

 Malarone tablets on the NHS